-Commission on Accreditation of Allied Health Education Programs (CAAHEP) caahep.org
+Commission on Accreditation of Allied Health Education Programs (CAAHEP) www.caahep.org, 25400 US Highway 19 North, Suite 158, Clearwater, Florida 33763, Contact at: 727-210-2350.

 Technical Education Warranty

 In collaboration with the Technical College System of Georgia and other technical colleges in the state, Georgia Piedmont Technical College has established curriculum standards with direct involvement of business and industry.
 These standards serve as the industry-validated specifications which allow Georgia's 22 technical colleges to provide a Technical Education Warranty.
 The Technical Education Warranty states that: